jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Battle Scene](/img\diagrams\checks-and-balances-storytelling.jpg)

 If you're wondering, streaming companies are returning the studio system to Hollywood, except the home theatre is replacing the movie theatre.
-The problem is storytelling is getting segmented, making it harder for our society to have impactful trends like _Uncle Tom's Cabin_, or _Forgotten Spring_.
+The problem is storytelling is getting segmented, making it harder for our society to create new popular stories and updated cultures.
 The Studio System should never have been outlawed in the first place.
 But that's a topic for a different book.

+I also don't have anything against Industrial Age leaders.
+Technology never dies.
+Old indusrial age tools still have a place in the ecosystem.
+Heck, even Netflix still does hundred of millions in DVD rental revenue.
+But we're all playing the same game of civilization, so stop protecting your gates and help us win the game before time runs out.
+Besides, the money isn't in gatekeeping anyway.

 Wikipedia and Netflix show how the middle-class can ignore dark majic, defeat Darth Blockbuster, and destroy his Death Star.
 We ignored bad rules, and instead used the better tool—which soon became the new standard.
 While we don't have all the levers of power, we have a lot more then we did just a few years ago.
 But these are small victories.
 To bring on the era of mass-collaboration in the Internet Age, we need to transform our society's entire rulebook.
 And that takes a bit more work.